civic-data/Checkbook/SOLR-INSTALL.md

           $ sudo cp -a software/solr-4.1.0 /opt/solr-4.1.0
           $ sudo cp -a software/apache-tomcat-6.0.35 /opt/apache-tomcat-6.0.35

+ *Note: you may need to create the `/opt` directory first on some systems.*

 2. Create the Tomcat log directory.

           $ sudo mkdir /opt/apache-tomcat-6.0.35/logs